De Havilland Gipsy Six: Surviving engines

 Gipsy Six engines remain in service worldwide as of April 2010.
 Twelve Gipsy Six-powered de Havilland Dragon Rapide aircraft are on the Civil Aviation Authority register although not all are currently airworthy.

 Engines on display

 A preserved Gipsy Six engine is on public display at the Shuttleworth Collection, Old Warden, Bedfordshire, another is on display at the Science Museum, London.
 The National Military Museum, Romania displays an engine cut open.
+A Gipsy Six engine used in the plane flown by Jean Batten is on display at MOTAT, New Zealand.

 Specifications (Gipsy Six I)

 Preserved at the Shuttleworth Collection One of the original Gipsy Six R racing engines that was fitted to the winning DH.88 Comet Grosvenor House (background) of the MacRobertson Air Race in 1934, the engines were removed from the aircraft following the race and replaced with the more reliable standard Gipsy Six engines.